NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/test-vectors.md

 ## Learning a new Server Cookie

-A resolver (client) sending from IPv4 address 198.51.100.100, sends a query for `example.com` to an authoritiative server listening on 192.0.2.53 from which it has not yet learned the server cookie.
+A resolver (client) sending from IPv4 address 198.51.100.100, sends a query for `example.com` to an authoritative server listening on 192.0.2.53 from which it has not yet learned the server cookie.

 The DNS requests and replies shown in this Appendix, are in a "dig" like format.